keroojoseph/GitFlow/README.md

 - This is the main branch where the source code of HEAD always reflects a production-ready state.

 **Develop Branch:**
--T his is the main branch where the source code of HEAD always reflects a state with the latest delivered development changes for the next release.
+- This is the main branch where the source code of HEAD always reflects a state with the latest delivered development changes for the next release.
 It serves as an integration branch for features.

 **Feature Branches:**
 - Created from: develop